opendocsg/opendoc-family-court-and-juvenile-court-judgments/2019_SGFC_54/report.md

 29     Apart from his income tax payments, it would appear that the Husband had to incur expenses totaling **$8,265 per month** for the premia payable for the insurance policies taken up by him, the 2016 AUDI and the medical expenses incurred by his new wife’s father (“**FIL**”).
 The Husband had remarried on 22 October 2018 according to the marriage certificate tendered at the hearing.

-30     According to the Husband, FIL (a taxi driver) had emptied out his savings and extended the Husband a personal loan of $100,000 to pay off his debts and then, later, FIL was diagnosed with terminal stage cancer.[\[note: 6\]](#Ftn_6) Although the Husband’s agreement with FIL was that the Husband could pay back this loan slowly, as and when the Husband could[\[note: 7\]](#Ftn_7), the Husband had decided to repay FIL in the following manner because it was not certain how long FIL could live: -
+30     According to the Husband, FIL (a taxi driver) had emptied out his savings and extended the Husband a personal loan of $100,000 to pay off his debts and then, later, FIL was diagnosed with terminal stage cancer.[^6] Although the Husband’s agreement with FIL was that the Husband could pay back this loan slowly, as and when the Husband could[^7], the Husband had decided to repay FIL in the following manner because it was not certain how long FIL could live: -

 (a)     FIL’s Medical Expenses.